deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 We can use the following R packages:

 - RCurl and httr: For web requests, supporting cookies, etc.
-- XML and xml2: To get and parse XML content
+- xml2 and rvest: To get and parse XML and HTML content
-- rvest: To parse HTML and XML content
+- jsonlite and rjson: To get and parse JSON

-- RSelenium: To automate the operation of a web browser
+There is some overlap in functionality of these packages.

-- rjson and jsonlite: To get and parse JSON
+Usually rvest, xml2, and jsonlite will be sufficient.

 ## Sample code